Theory of quantum system certification: a tutorial: Quantum processes

 One way to prove the lemma is via the Porter-Thomas density \eqref{eq:p_PT}.
-We will follow a more self-contained strategy by calculating the moments of $p_U$.
-The bound on the moments can then be translated to an exponential tail bound using the following consequence of Markov's inequality.
+We follow a more self-contained strategy by calculating the moments of $p_U$.
+Then, the bound on the moments can be translated to an exponential tail bound using the following consequence of Markov's inequality.

 \begin{theoremblock}[label={thm:subexponentialtailbound}]{Sub-exponential tail bound, e.g.\ \cite[Proposition 7.11]{FouRau13}} Let $X$ be a random variable satisfying

 for all $k \geq 2$.
 Then, for all $t \geq 2$,